wppbav/developer.wppbav.com/docs/core-resources/cee-opinions.md

 Because the schema is large we omit it here.
 It consists of both metadata columns (study details) and the opinion and value columns.
 The values are in percent.

+## Additional Filters

+For convenience, we have a set of additional filters for brands that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `years` - A comma-separated list of year IDs.
+This will filter the opinions to only those for the given years.
+- `year_numbers` - A comma-separated list of year numbers.
+This will filter the opinions to only those for the given years.
+- `studies` - A comma-separated list of study IDs.
+This will filter the opinions to only those for the given studies.
+- `audiences` - A comma-separated list of audience IDs.
+This will filter the opinions to only those in the given audiences.
+- `countries` - A comma-separated list of country IDs.
+This will filter the opinions to only those for the given countries.
+- `country_codes` - A comma-separated list of two-letter ISO country codes.
+This will filter the opinions to only those for the given countries.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See